 So while we may pass on a few unnecessary luxuries, you can rest assured that the money we save by not being so damn fancy is being spent on things that make the golf experience better.

 Like limiting our capacity to 72 players a day.
 Or having enough beverage carts to be sure our guests never have an empty drink.
 Or having a really good house musician who plays for us every evening and knows a few Robert Earl Keen tunes.
-So are drinks that cost less than a sleeve of Titleists.
 You get the idea.
 Out here we really only care about two things: seriously good golf, and having a seriously good time.

 We can’t wait to welcome you to the party.